Nomeleel/widget_scan/README.md

 );
 ```

-# Naming constraints
+# Constraints

-If you want to use this library correctly, you need to follow the following constraints in naming, of course, this is also the naming constraint recommended by Flutter.
+If you want to use this library correctly, you need to follow the following constraints in naming or other, of course, this is also the naming constraint recommended by Flutter and Dart.

 + File naming with underscore interval, first letter lowercase.